RobTillaart/M5ANGLE8/README.md

 The update performance of LEDs looks stable up to 40x per second in total.
 Beyond that frequency some blocking effects occur.
 Roughly determined with led_demo.

-Missing is an interrupt signal e.g. on change.

 #### Related